zzjjjiang/python-starter/Intro/readme.md

 ```

 # Ex 8: Shortest Straw
 Create a program that finds the smallest number in this list and writes the result to the console.
-Do not use the `min()` function.
+Do not use the `min()` or `sort()` functions.
 ```
 myList = [6,2,7,3,77,7,1]
 ```